Abdoo50/Abdoo50/README.md

 ## 🧑‍💼 Professional Summary

-I am a Data Analyst with over two years of experience in the field.
+I am a Data Scientist & Data Analytics Engineer with over two years of experience in the field.
 My expertise spans from developing complex data models to crafting interactive dashboards that facilitate data comprehension and decision-making.
 Proficient in various analytical tools and programming languages, I excel in converting raw data into valuable insights that promote business growth.

 ---